voltrue2/mesh-link/README.md

 |address |YES     |String   |IP address of the target mesh node|
 |port    |YES     |Number   |Port of the target mesh node|

-## getBackupNodes()
+## getBackupNodes(address, port)

-Returns an array of other mesh nodes to be used as backup memory storage.
+Returns back up mesh nodes as an array of the given mesh node address and port.

-The library does **NOT** handle backup at all.
-You must write your own logic for backing up things in memory.
+If no address and port are given, it returns the back up mesh nodes array of its own.

 <a name="so"></a>
 ## sharedObject.create(properties, ttl, node)